 The reason I love it is because it tries to do something different to the slash genre.
-While others jumped on the Scream bandwagon, Mandy Lane tried its best to offer the fan a new slant to the new proceedings, a new angle to tease us with because without the “guess who is behind the mask” motive, Mandy Lane comes across a different beast to what is out there, and even to this day I find it hard to accept the criticism of this film!
+While others jumped on the Scream bandwagon, Mandy Lane tried its best to offer the fan a new angle to the tried and trusted formula.
+This film was released in an age where you had to have the tease of “Who is behind the mask” and their motive plot, but Mandy Lane came across like a different beast to what was out there, and even to this day I find it hard to accept the criticism of this film!

-The title tells you all you need to know about the film.
-Mandy Lane is the hottest girl in school, a pretty teenager with a body to die for who is nice and sweet and virtually keeps herself to herself.
+The title tells you all you need to know about the plot.
+Mandy Lane is the hottest girl in school, a pretty teenager with a body to die for who is nice and sweet and virtually keeps herself away from the cliché gangs in school.
 She is also a virgin, a notion which makes all the horny boys in her class want her more.
-Of course, being a girl who does not feel the need to be Miss Popular makes her exactly that, as shown with the opening scene of Many walking through the school corridor in a John Woo kind of slow mo, while boys and girls stare at her all with different agenda’s.
-The girls want to be her and the boys want to be IN her, but deep down they all know that its an idea that is totally impossible.
+Of course, being a girl who does not feel the need to be Miss Popular makes her exactly that, as shown with the opening scene of Mandy walking through the school corridor in a John Woo kind of slow mo, while all the boys and girls stare at her all with different thoughts and an agenda.
+The girls want to be her and the boys want to be IN her, but Mandy doesn’t care for any of it.

 This scene alone is the strong point of the film because you have to believe in yourself that Mandy Lane is the most perfect catch.
-If you lucky like I was then you may have well had a girl in your own school who was just like her.
-A gorgeous sex pot who everyone wanted to be friends with but the only “Hi” you would get was a brief smile when you paths cross with the sound the school bell ringing in your ears.
-This scene works because Amber Heard is a very pretty actress and not only that but portrays this innocence that the character needs.
+Most of us would have known a girl like this when we were in school.
+If you lucky, you may have just got a “Hi” and brief smile when your paths crossed in the corridor as she always had this air of untouchable.
+This scene alone works because Amber Heard is a very pretty actress and not only that but portrays this innocence that the character needs.
 If say Megan Fox was in the lead role then there be no doubt that the film would fail because Fox brings out a total different sex appeal on screen.
-From the very off you believe that Mandy is this virgin that does not want to follow the crowd and because of that the film establishes an already strong focal character base where you can not help but sympathise with the lead character, because when the killings start you are on unfamiliar path where you do not know where the film is heading.
+From the very beginning you believe that Mandy is this virgin that does not want to follow the crowd and because of that the film establishes an already strong focal character base where you can not help but sympathise with the lead character, because when the killings start, you are on unfamiliar path where you do not know where the film is heading.

 Before we even get to the first murderous scene though, the film takes a long time to establish the plot.
 This is no Scream type slasher film where the killer appears from the off and teases victims with phone calls while lurking in the shadows.
-Here we have the set up of Mandy and her only friend Emmet (Michael Welch), are invited to a pool party where all the hot and popular people from the school will be.
-Emmet is a geek, a boy who probably loves Mandy also but rather stay friends than declare his love, but while its Mandy who is invited, she insists that he comes along, a decision that they will both live to regret.
+Here we have the set up of Mandy and her only friend Emmet (Michael Welch),who are decide to attend to a pool party where all the hot and popular people from the school will be.
+Emmet is a geek, a boy who probably loves Mandy also but chooses to stay friends than declare his love, but while its Mandy who is invited, she insists that he comes along, a decision that they will both live to regret.
 Here we see one of the school jocks try to impress Mandy (while being encouraged by Emmet) to jump from the roof of his house into the swimming pool.
-Unfortunately the poor guy does not quite make it, resulting in a not seen by us head collision with the concrete which results in his death and the end of the friendship that Mandy only has.
+Unfortunately the poor guy does not quite make it, his head bashing on the concrete below, which results in not only his death but also the end of the friendship between Mandy and Emmet.

-The film skips months later and Mandy is now keeping herself to herself, with Emmet just watching in the distance and further alienated from the others after the pool-side incident.
-Jake (Luke Grimes) Red (Aaron Himelstein), Bird (Edwin Hodge), have hired cottage for the weekend and are desperate to have Lane with them so they can have one last chance of getting a crack at getting in her knickers.
-To their surprise, Lane accepts their invitation and alongside Chloe (Whitney Able), Marlin (Melissa Price), the gang head off for a weekend of drinking and hopefully sex with the idea of one of the boys getting it on with Mandy running through the horny boys minds.
+The film skips months later and Mandy is now quietly going about her business, with Emmet just watching in the distance and further alienated from the others after the pool-side incident.
+Then we get to the slash set-up.
+Jake (Luke Grimes) Red (Aaron Himelstein), Bird (Edwin Hodge), have hired a cottage for the weekend and are desperate to have Lane with them so they can have one last chance of getting a crack at Mandy before school finishes for good.
+To their surprise, Lane accepts their invitation and alongside Chloe (Whitney Able), Marlin (Melissa Price), the gang head off for a weekend of drinking and hopefully for some of them, thoughts of sex especially with Mandy becoming a strong idea in many of the boy’s minds.
 On arrival another character enters the fray and one that innocent Mandy strikes an electric sexual bond with the good-looking much older Garth (Ansom Mount), the ground’s caretaker, and the boys themselves see the attraction these two have.

 Its here that the film switches up a gear, the characters being established and now in danger from the evil stranger lurking in the forest.
 What I love is that here we have a film born after the Scream boom and yet totally ignores the film and its rules and goes back to the basic formula.
 The good thing about the film is that the guess the killer plot is totally gone out of the window after the third killing.
 There is no unmasking here, we see who it is and while it is not a shock (you can probably guess from reading this review) you quickly realise the motive and why this person is doing this.
 This goes back to the roots of Halloween and Friday 13th and for that it makes a refreshing change.
 The difference in quality between this and say Urban Legend is huge and I would go and far and say that Mandy Lane is a modern classic to the well established genre.

-The title says All The Boys Love Mandy Lane, after watching this splendid beauty, I could not help falling in love with the film myself!
+The title says All The Boys Love Mandy Lane, and after watching this splendid beauty, I could not help but fall in love with the film myself!: